-Puerto Rico

-The Puerto Rico market is the twenty-eighth largest radio market in terms of advertising revenue, which was projected to be approximately \$109 million in 2008.
-In 2008, the Puerto Rico market was projected to have approximately 3.9 million Hispanics, which is estimated to be approximately 99% of the Puerto Rico market's total estimated population.
-The Puerto Rico market experienced an annual radio revenue growth of 3.7% between 2002 and 2007.
-Radio revenue in the Puerto Rico market is expected to grow at an annual rate of 0.2% between 2007 and 2012.
+Puerto Rico.
+The Puerto Rico market is the twenty-fifth largest radio market in terms of advertising revenue, which was projected to be approximately \$81 million in 2009.
+As a result of the worldwide economic recession, the Puerto Rico market experienced an annual radio revenue decrease of 9.1% between 2007 and 2008.
+Radio revenue in the Puerto Rico market is expected to decrease at an annual rate of 3.8% between 2008 and 2013.

-Miami

-The Miami market is the eleventh largest radio market in terms of advertising revenue which was projected to be approximately \$298 million in 2008.
-In 2008, the Miami market was projected to have the third largest U.S. Hispanic population, with approximately 2.2 million Hispanics, which is approximately 49% of the Miami market's total estimated population.
-The Miami market experienced an annual radio revenue growth of 2.8% between 2002 and 2007.
-Radio revenue in the Miami market is expected to grow at an annual rate of 1.6% between 2007 and 2012.
+Miami.
+The Miami market is the tenth largest radio market in terms of advertising revenue, which was projected to be approximately \$223 million in 2009.
+As a result of the worldwide economic recession, the Miami market experienced an annual radio revenue decrease of 11.1% between 2007 and 2008.
+Radio revenue in the Miami market is expected to decrease at an annual rate of 3.1% between 2008 and 2013.

-Chicago

-The Chicago market is the third largest radio market in terms of advertising revenue which was projected to be approximately \$522 million in 2008.
-In 2008, the Chicago market was projected to have the fourth largest U.S. Hispanic population, with approximately 2.0 million Hispanics, which is approximately 20% of the Chicago market's total estimated population.
-The Chicago market experienced an annual radio revenue decrease of 0.1% between 2002 and 2007.
-Radio revenue in the Chicago market is expected to decline at an annual rate of 0.8% between 2007 and 2012.
+Chicago.
+The Chicago market is the third largest radio market in terms of advertising revenue, which was projected to be approximately \$441 million in 2009.
+As a result of the worldwide economic recession, the Chicago market experienced an annual radio revenue decrease of 6.0% between 2007 and 2008.
+Radio revenue in the Chicago market is expected to decline at an annual rate of 1.0% between 2008 and 2013.

-San Francisco

-The San Francisco market is the fifth largest radio market in terms of advertising revenue which was projected to be approximately \$377 million in 2008.
-In 2008, the San Francisco market had the sixth largest U.S. Hispanic population, with approximately 1.7 million Hispanics, which is approximately 24% of the San Francisco market's total estimated population.
-The San Francisco market experienced an annual radio revenue decrease of 1.0% between 2002 and 2007.
-Radio revenue in the San Francisco market is expected to decline at an annual rate of 0.7% between 2007 and 2012.
+San Francisco.
+The San Francisco market is the fifth largest radio market in terms of advertising revenue, which was projected to be approximately \$274 million in 2009.
+As a result of the worldwide economic recession, the San Francisco market experienced an annual radio revenue decrease of 8.5% between 2007 and 2008.
+Radio revenue in the San Francisco market is expected to decline at an annual rate of 3.7% between 2008 and 2013.